johanna-qq/online-corpus-editor/docs/CorpusTags.md

 ### ProDrop, ProDropObject

 Instances of pro-drop (generally subject pro-drop).
+Does not include subject pro-drop in English imperatives.

 > (3527) "... haha *[you]* want see me botak ah? ..."